 In most cases, a simple change in settings of the program help in fixing this issue and allow Chrome to access the network in your firewall successively.

-Allow Chrome to access the Network in your Firewall
+Allow Chrome to access the Network in your Firewall or Antivirus

 This error is very common and can pop-up on your browser screen almost anytime.
 But applying one of the solutions mentioned below, you can definitely fix it: